Westinghouse Astronuclear Laboratory: 1980s and beyond

 John Yasinsky, general manager of ACCD in the late 1970s, became general manager of the Advanced Power Systems Divisions in the early 1980s and was named CEO of Westinghouse Electric Corporation in the early 1990s.
 By 1995, Yasinsky had moved on to become chairman and CEO of GenCorp Inc., and Westinghouse acquired and merged with Columbia Broadcasting System (CBS), took the name CBS, and began selling off all nonbroadcast operations.
 This marked the end of the heritage Westinghouse Electric Corporation, although the name "Westinghouse" endures in various forms for companies in business sectors as diverse as commercial nuclear power, light bulbs, and large and small appliances.

 The former WANL/AESD/FPSD Large site closed for good in the early 1990s, and space was leased to a range of commercial tenants.
 In 1994, a group of former employees at the site formed Pittsburgh Materials Technology Inc. (PMTI) to build upon the capabilities developed by Westinghouse, including advanced refractory metal alloys.
 As of 2007, PMTI was still melting, processing and testing alloys such as niobium-base, tantalum-base, and vanadium-base compositions for a range of customers, particularly in the aerospace sector.

+Following the closure of the former Westinghouse Astronuclear Laboratory (WANL), Advanced Energy Systems Division (AESD), and Fluid Products Systems Division (FPSD) operations in the early 1990s, portions of the site were leased to a variety of commercial and industrial tenants.

+In 1992, a privately held family-owned company acquired the remaining assets of the former Westinghouse AESD operations and continued operation of portions of the former test laboratories and fuel cell development activities under the name Astro\Nuclear Dynamics, Inc.